 If you are on regular medication you can use our Online Repeat Prescritpion ordering service.
 Alternatively you may order your Repeat Prescriptions using the computer slip that you received from the pharmacist with your last prescription.
 We regret that Repeat Prescription requests cannot be taken over the phone.
 Read more about your Repeat Prescription options.

 Do you look after someone who is ill, Frail, Disabled or Mentally ill?
 If so, you are a carer and we would like to support you.
 Please download and complete the Carers Identification form and hand or send it to reception.

-The Practice from 1230pm on Wednesday 19th June for staff training.
+The practice will be closed on Friday 18th and Monday 21st April for the Easter Public Holidays.
+We will be closed on Monday 5th May for the public holiday also.
 Emergency cover will be provided by NHS 24 in the usual fashion.
 Read a full list of closures for the coming year here.

 In the News

 From 29th April you will be able to call NHS 24 on their new free phone number simply dy dialling 111.